JamesKr13/Dungeon/README.md

 ## Randomly generate Loot

 Use markovs chain to randomly create item names and descriptions.
-Most hardcode the syntaxing item decriptions structure.
+Most hardcode syntaxing item decriptions structure.
 Item names are generate the same way but with a simplifyed structure for them.
 Effect and randomly generate based of what sort of basic stat increase of health, damage.

 ## Map Generation